sumanmukherjee03/practice-and-katas/k8s/CKA/service.README.md

 NodePort is great for exposing a service externally but it is not a convenient way to use the apps for end users, because you need the ip of all the hosts and the 30000+ port number to access the apps.
 This inconvenience is solved by using a loadbalancer type service.
-Kubernetes has capability to create loadbalancers of azure, gcp and aws.
+Kubernetes has capability to create loadbalancers in azure, gcp and aws.

 If you dont have a cloud which is supported by kubernetes, it is analogous to create a separate VM with something like nginx configured to serve as the load balancer.